nearform/titus/docs/README.md

 ![titus-feature-overview]
 Fig.1 Titus Feature Overview

-We provide everything you need to start deploying features in a production ready, scalable manner.
+We provide everything you need to start deploying features in a production-ready, scalable manner.

 ## Developer Experience
 Developer experience using Titus is first class.
 We want you as a developer to enjoy using Titus so much that it becomes your stack of choice.